enpointe/activity/README.md

 The docker container script "start-dev-container.sh" has been setup to ensure a consistent development environment.

+# References
+* [Make yourself a Go web server with MongoDb(https://medium.com/hackernoon/make-yourself-a-go-web-server-with-mongodb-go-on-go-on-go-on-48f394f24e)]
+* [Context keys in Go(https://medium.com/@matryer/context-keys-in-go-5312346a868d#.hb4spbx1a)]
+* [Implementing OAuth 2.0 with Go(https://www.sohamkamani.com/blog/golang/2018-06-24-oauth-with-golang/)]
-# Possible Future Enhancements
+# TODO

-NOTE: As indicated this is an overly simplist implemenation being used to explore and learn about golang.
-Possible future enchancements might include

-* Add persistent store to store action data and time over restarts
+* Add more robust logging via [logrus(https://github.com/sirupsen/logrus])]
+* Create custom error types so that more realistic https status code can be returned when a error occurs at the database level due to bad data in request
-* Add methods to restrict actions to a well defined set of actions
+* Add security to http request
-* Define a clearly identifiable time interval
-* Add ability to auto record time period via start/stop action methods
+* Add configuration to the database